Trigger shape (webhook)

 Introduction

-The trigger webhook option can be used if you want to trigger a process flow whenever a given event occurs in your third-party application.
+Webhook triggers are used to trigger a process flow whenever a given event occurs in your third-party application.

 When you choose to add a webhook to a process flow trigger shape, a Patchworks webhook URL with built-in authentication is auto-generated.
 This URL must be added to your third-party application, so it knows where to send event data.